 In order to expand our market share and achieve our growth objectives, we must consistently deliver a superior consumer experience and drive increased awareness for our offerings.
-We have enjoyed strong conversion historically, with 34% of real sellers in 2019 choosing Opendoor when presented with our offer.
-Sellers rate our service highly with a Net Promoter Score of 70.
+We have enjoyed strong conversion historically, with 34% of real sellers choosing Opendoor when presented with our offer.
+These customers rate our service highly with Net Promoter Scores above 70.
 We plan to leverage organic word-of-mouth, partnerships and paid marketing to expand awareness for our products.
 In parallel, we aim to continuously lower our platform costs through automation and self service, which further enhances our value proposition to potential customers.